thomasfinstad/terraform-provider-vyos-rolling/docs/resources/policy_route_map_rule.md

     |  Format  |  Description  |
     |----------|---------------|
     |  txt  |  Route map name  |
-- `continue` (String) Jump to a different rule in this route-map on a match
+- `continue` (Number) Jump to a different rule in this route-map on a match

     |  Format  |  Description  |
     |----------|---------------|